On Nielsen realization and manifold models for classifying spaces: Uniqueness of manifold models

-\begin{proof} Let $M = \widetilde X$ which is a $\Gamma$-manifold by hypothesis.
+\begin{proof} Let $M = \widetilde X$ which is a manifold by with a $\Gamma$-action by hypothesis.
 It is cocompact since $M/\Gamma$ is a quotient of the compact space $X$.
-Proposition 2.3 of~\cite{Connolly-Davis-Khan(2015)} asserts that that the action of $\Gamma$ on $M$ is pseudo-free, that the fixed-point set of any finite non-trivial subgroup is a point, and the fixed-point set of any infinite subgroup is empty.
+Proposition 2.3 of~\cite{Connolly-Davis-Khan(2015)} asserts that the action of $\Gamma$ on $M$ is pseudo-free, that the fixed-point set of any finite non-trivial subgroup is a point, and the fixed-point set of any infinite subgroup is empty.
 Finally, Proposition 2.5 of~\cite{Connolly-Davis-Khan(2015)} asserts that $M$ has the $\Gamma$-homotopy type of a $\Gamma$-CW-complex. \end{proof}

-The conclusion stops short of answering the Manifold Model Question, since it does not assert that $M$ is a finite $\Gamma$-CW-complex.
-However, we suspect that using some algebraic $K$-theory together with the proof of Proposition 2.5 of~\cite{Connolly-Davis-Khan(2015)}, that one could prove that $M$ is a compact manifold model for $\eub{\Gamma}$ if $G$ has order 2 or 3.
+The conclusion stops short of answering the Manifold Model Question, since it does not assert that $M$ is a $\Gamma$-CW-complex.
+However, we suspect that using some algebraic $K$-theory together with the proof of Proposition 2.5 of~\cite{Connolly-Davis-Khan(2015)}, that one could prove that $M$ is a compact manifold model for $\eub{\Gamma}$ if $G$ has order 2 or 3, in which case the lower Whitehead groups $\Wh_i(G)$ vanish for $i \leq 1$.